rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 ### Configuring K3s Cluster Upgrades

-> **Important:** It is a Kubernetes best practice to back up the cluster before upgrading.
+> It is a Kubernetes best practice to back up the cluster before upgrading.
 When upgrading a high-availability K3s cluster with an external database, back up the database in whichever way is recommended by the relational database provider.

 The **concurrency** is the maximum number of nodes that are permitted to be unavailable during an upgrade.
 If number of unavailable nodes is larger than the **concurrency,** the upgrade will fail.
 If an upgrade fails, you may need to repair or remove failed nodes before the upgrade can succeed.